- GENERAL WELCOME AND BACKGROUND

 Leave of Absence

 Should you require special leave of absence you must make an application to David Charman, giving the reason for your request.
 If it is granted it will normally be without pay, except in the case of bereavement leave after the death of a near relative.
 Authorisation of such paid leave will be at the Managing Director’s discretion, and will usually be as follows:

-Immediate family (partner, children, parents, brother, sister, partner’s parents) 5 days Other relatives 1 day.
+Child 14 days, immediate family (partner, parents, brother, sister, partner’s parents) 5 days; other relatives 1 day.